kundankumarmourya/Time-Zone-List/README.md

-# Time Zone List
+# HTML Select List for All Timezones

 All world timezones in an HTML select element.

 ## html timezone dropdown
-List of time zones in <select> element
+List of time zones in <select> element.